 Contributions, including promises to give, are recorded when cash, securities, other assets, or an unconditional promise to give is received.
 Contributions that are restricted by the donor are reported as increases in unrestricted support if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
 All other donor-restricted contributions are reported as increases in net assets with donor restrictions, based on the nature of any donor restrictions.
-As purpose or time restrictions are satisfied net assets with donor restrictions are recognized when the conditions are substantially met.
+As purpose or time restrictions are satisfied net assets with donor restrictions are reclassified to net assets without donor restrictions.
+Conditional promises to give are recognized when the conditions are substantially met.
 Contributions that are expected to be collected in future years are recorded at the present value of the expected future cash flows.